 Is it safe to keep two Ball Pythons together?

 In all honesty, it isn’t safe to keep two Ball Pythons together.
 I know what you’re thinking: They’re harmless, fat little snakes, surely it can’t be dangerous to keep them together?

 Well, it depends on what you call dangerous.
 Are they likely to eat each other or battle to the death?
 Probably not.
 I know every other care sheet mentions the risk of cannibalism, but it is extremely rare for this species.

 Really, the only time that could happen would be if you offered two snakes the same prey item, which is obviously a bad idea, be it with pythons, boas, Milk Snakes or harmless little Corn Snakes.
 In fact, the only snake species that to be pretty much safe to feed in the same enclosure are Rough Green Snakes, some Garters and some Water Snakes.

 All things considered, stress and anorexia are the main dangers likely to occur.
 And though Ball Pythons can go an exceptionally long time without eating, let’s not forget that stress also lowers immune response in reptiles, and can lead to heightened susceptibility to infections.

-Here we get to another point: the diagnosis and treatment of illnesses is much harder when animals are housed together.
-Whilst a respiratory infection or skin rot is easy to spot (check out this section of my Care Sheet), other illnesses and especially parasites are much harder.
+Here we get to another point: the diagnosis and treatment of illnesses are much harder when animals are housed together.
+Whilst a respiratory infection or scale rot is easy to spot (check out the health topic section of my Care Sheet), other illnesses and especially parasites are much harder.